Maximo and Base Services Fixpack & Interim Fix Readme Files for 7.5.0 Releases

 In the README files, there are three sections that contain cumulative information.
 X denotes the fix pack number:

 - Issues resolved in the Base Services 7.5.0.X fix pack

 When searching the fix pack README file, use those text strings and replace the X with the fix pack number and search to easily find the information that you need or just search on "New platform", "Issues resolved", or "Enhancements" to find all instances of this type of content.

 In the cumulative interim or hot fix README files, each fix begins with a heading "Begin IFXXX where X denotes the fix number.
 To search for the start of each fix, using a text editor search for "Begin IF".

-Click on the button that corresponds to the fix you want to read about.
+Click on the link that corresponds to the fix you want to read about.

 The IBM code fix system is based on the IBM VRMF process.
 That is, version (V), release (R), modification (M), and fix pack (F).
 The Maximo fixes included in a fix pack modify the last number in a four digit number.
 In this case, the VRMF is:

 - Release 5

 - Fix pack X